 Artificial joints in the hand may help:

-Hand therapy supervised by a trained hand therapist is almost always required after a finger joint replacement or any other joint replacement surgery, usually for several months.
+Hand therapy supervised by a trained hand therapist is almost always required after any joint replacement surgery, usually for several weeks to months.
 Special splints are generally used depending on which joint was replaced and how the surgery was done (Figure 2).

 To ensure the best results after surgery, follow your surgeon and therapists’ directions.
 Call your surgeon if you experience a sudden increase in pain or swelling or change in function, or if you have specific questions about your new joint(s).

 © 2020 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.